crakdelpol/decorator-pattern/README.md

 we met the SOLID Principles by this implementation into:

-- we didn’t modify the coffee parent class.
+- we didn't modify the coffee parent class.
-- it is simple to add new decorator like (soy) or add a new type of coffee by extending the parents classes and without modifying them so it is open for extension, but closed for modification.
+- it is simple to add new decorator like (soy) or add a new type of coffee by extending the parents classes and without modifying them, so it is open for extension, but closed for modification.